One takeaway from the Taylor Swift and Kelce Travis phenomenon, is that — politics aside — we can all take a page from their playbook.

 Result: let one bowl of ice cream spiral into days, weeks, months of living off the Smart Eating Path.
 Jeans are much too tight everything is headed downhill.

 My chosen thought: From my therapist brain, “the closer you are to them, the harder they’ll pull away.”
-I remind myself that a lioness in the wild would never ‘baby’ her full-grown lion-sons.
-(Can you imagine a lion-mom walking around with her three once adorable and fuzzy cubs who today are adult male lions all with those huge, beautiful manes?
+I remind myself that a lioness in the wild would never “baby” her full-grown lion-sons.
+Can you imagine a lion-mom navigating the Tanzania plains with her three sons; all adult male lions with those gorgeous, flowing manes?!
+For one, how would she ever become a grandma-lion?

-Moms are working themselves out of their job.
-Sad, but I get it,.
+Moms know: we’re working ourselves out job.
+Sad, but I get it.

-Feeling: I feel more settled Ike, “oh, okay.
+Feeling: I feel more settled like, “oh, okay.
 This makes sense.”

 Action: Return to my book or writing project.